-- Federal relief funds distributed to school districts in response to the COVID 19 pandemic have temporarily inflated fund balances for most school districts.
-These funds will be utilized over time for one-time expenditures and upgrades to support a safe and healthy learning environment. - Low unemployment rates in Michigan have caused a hiring shortage of qualified school personnel, especially for special education positions.
+- Federal relief funds distributed to school districts in response to the COVID 19 pandemic have been fully expended.
+The district is utilizing state and other grants to continue to support a safe and healthy learning environment. - Low unemployment rates in Michigan continue to cause a hiring shortage of qualified school personnel, especially for special education positions.